Garegin Apresov

-Garegin Abramovich Apresov (Гарегин Абрамович Апресов; 6 January 1890 - 11 September 1941) was a multifaceted figure of the Soviet era — a revolutionary, diplomat, intelligence officer, and Comintern representative whose work lay at the intersection of politics, ideology, and intelligence, and was primarily connected with the East.
+Garegin Abramovich Apresov (Гарегин Абрамович Апресов; 6 January 1890 - 11 September 1941) was a multifaceted figure of the Soviet era — a revolutionary, diplomat, intelligence officer, and Comintern representative whose work lay at the intersection of politics, ideology, and intelligence, particularly in the context of Asian affairs.
 Before joining the People's Commissariat of Foreign Affairs, he had extensive experience in political activities, including work in the government of Baku commissars, as well as active participation in the communist movement.
 As an expert on the East, he proved himself effective in operational work and propaganda.
-He worked in the USSR missions in Persia and China, holding posts including Consul General of the USSR in Urumqi and Chargé d'Affaires of the USSR in Persia.
-With personal access to Joseph Stalin, at the peak of his activities in Xinjiang (China), he had exceptional powers, effectively being the key representative of Soviet interests in the region.
+He worked in the USSR missions in Persia and China, holding posts including Chargé d'Affaires of the USSR in Persia, Consul General of the USSR in Urumqi and authorized representative of the Central Committee of the All-Union Communist Party (Bolsheviks) for Xinjiang (China).
+With personal access to Joseph Stalin, at the peak of his activities in Xinjiang, he had exceptional powers, effectively being the key representative of Soviet interests in the region.
 He was shot as part of Stalin's repressions.

 Early years

 Garegin A. Apresov (Apresoff, Apresof) was born to an Armenian family in Qusar in what was then Baku Governorate in Caucasus Viceroyalty of the Russian Empire.
 His parents lived in Baku, but they had a dacha in Qusar.
+However, according to his own autobiographies, he was born in Baku.
 As a 6th grade student at the gymnasium, in 1908 he joined the revolutionary movement.
 He took part in Baku-wide strikes, publishing leaflets and a student magazine.
 At the end of 1908, the Baku gendarmerie conducted a search of the Apresovs' house, and G. A. Apresov was arrested.
 He spent several days under arrest.

 He studied law at the Moscow University and graduated in 1914.
 In Moscow he also took part in student protests.

 In 1915 he was called up for military service and served as a soldier on the Caucasian Front in the city of Kars.
 He was later sent to the ensign school in Tiflis.
 After finishing school, he served on the Persian border in the Cavalry Border Regiment, from where, for anti-war work among the soldiers, he was transferred under supervision to the detachment headquarters and appointed to the position of adjutant of the headquarters.